jeffnye-gh/jnutils/asio/README.md

 This is a simple example of client/server processes using Boost::ASIO as the comms library.

-The client as a few commands such as stop, restart, sendblock.
+The client has a few commands such as stop, restart, sendblock.

 The connection is somewhat resilient, if either client or server disconnects the other will attempt to reconnection.